JABaber/ST558Project/README.md

     ## #   ability3 <chr>, hp <int>, attack <int>, defense <int>,
     ## #   special_attack <int>, special_defense <int>, speed <int>

-This returns a tibble for each of the first 10 pokemon in the pokedex containing all of the variables I want.
+This returns a tibble for each of the first 10 Pokemon in the Pokedex containing all of the variables I want.

 ``` r